zappascout/devil_notes-sources/docs/notes_11_devil.md

 lives.
 The mind is not just brain activity.
 When we realize it's this relational process, there's this huge shift in this sense of belonging."
+    I'm starting to realize there's a word that fits this sense of *unbelonging*, this denial of our relational essence, well: abstraction.
 [mind]:https://qz.com/866352/scientists-say-your-mind-isnt-confined-to-your-brain-or-even-your-body